• Skip to primary navigation

 I've been gardening for decades and these guys are still my favorite!

-What I love the most about hen and chicks plants
+What I love the most about hens and chick plants

 The plant gets its name from how it grows.
-The "mom" plant is the hen and the baby plants are the "chicks".
-I find these are a great groundcover or I have used them to soften the edges of hard landscaping.
+The "mom" plant is the hen, and the baby plants are the "chicks."
+I find these to be great groundcovers or have used them to soften the edges of hard landscaping.
 The hen and chicks plants above grew beside a sidewalk.
 They also grow great in rock gardens or beside/in the large stone stairways.
-I help mother nature by spreading the chicks out a little more and then this plant fills in the gaps very nicely.
+I help Mother Nature by spreading the chicks out a little more, and then this plant fills in the gaps very nicely.

 closeup of a large hen and small chicks sempervivum